Snail51/YouTube-Link-si-Remover/README.md

 Create a **SHORTCUT** to the `.exe` file and place that shortcut in `C:\Users\YOURNAME\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup`.
 You can also get to this location by searching "run" in the task bar and typing in `shell:startup`.

+## Additional Considerations

+- The script makes sure that the contents of your clipboard are text before modifying its contents.
+- The script makes sure that your clipboard starts with "[https://youtu.be/<VIDEO_ID>](https://youtube.com)" before modifying its contents.
+- The script properly preserves other parameters that may be present, such as linked timestamps (https://youtu.be/dQw4w9WgXcQ?t=21).